enoskyeza/practice/README.md

 10. String Manipulation:
     Create a variable called sentence with the value "JavaScript is fun!".
 Use a string method to extract and log only the word "fun" to the console.

+11. Objects and Methods:
+    Add a method called getBirthYear to the person object.
+This method should return the current year minus the person's age.